m3irel3s/42_Push_swap/README.md

 For reference, here are the results for sorting 100 and 500 random numbers:

-100 numbers: Approximately 600-650 operations
+- **100 numbers:** Approximately 600-650 operations

-500 numbers: Approximately 5300-6000 operations
+- **500 numbers:** Approximately 5300-6000 operations

 ## 💡 Inspiration

-Push Swap is a fascinating project that deepens understanding of sorting algorithms, stack data structures, and algorithm optimization.
+Push Swap was a fascinating project that deepens understanding of sorting algorithms, stack data structures, and algorithm optimization.
 It reinforces the importance of efficient problem-solving and teaches how to work within strict constraints, making it a valuable learning experience in algorithmic thinking.